mathigon/textbooks/transformations-and-symmetry/content.md

         img(src="images/wallpapers/pgg.svg" width=360, height=240)
         p.caption <strong>Type PGG</strong><br>Perpendicular glide reflections, and rotations of order 2

-Unfortunately there is no simple reason why the number is _seventeen_, and proving it requires much more advanced mathematics.
+Unfortunately there is no simple reason why there are _17_ of these groups.
+Proving it requires much more advanced mathematics…

 ---
 > id: drawing